HirenGajjar/Product-Page-using-API-in-js/README.md

 1. only show data up to screen height
 2. Using back end, add paging

-- ?_limit=20 this at the end of the url will limit the data upto 20, it depends on URL,
+- ?_limit=20 this at the end of the url will limit the data up to 20, it depends on URL,